Node js event driven architecture

 What is the Node js event?

-No threads but node js do concurrent processing at a very high volume.
+No threads, but node js do concurrent processing at a very high volume.
 This is possible because of the event model.
-In concurrent processing, two or more tasks overlap in a time frame but do not execute at the same time.
+In concurrent processing, two or more tasks overlap in a time frame but do not execute simultaneously.
 This involves context switching among the tasks by the operating system.

 Node Js HTTP Server Example: